 CLI

-Open the editor on a fresh compose draft, then emit the compiled MIME message on stdout, or to a file when a path is given:
+Open the editor on a fresh compose draft, then emit the compiled MIME message:

 mml compose --from me@example.org

-Reply / forward read the source MIME on stdin (or from a path after --) and route the result the same way; the leading positional is the optional output path:
+Reply and forward read the source MIME the same way and route the result the same way:

 cat message.eml | mml reply --all